warren-bank/Android-SMS-Automatic-Reply-GPS/README.md

   * Preference `Sender must end with`
     * adds support for a match-all glob pattern
       * when the value for this field in a rule is exactly: `*`
-      * then the rule will match the SMS sender for all incoming SMS text messages
+      * then the field will match the SMS sender for all incoming SMS text messages

 #### Legal: